Staff Awards of Excellence

 Okanagan Campus Spirit is awarded to department colleagues or interdisciplinary group or committee members of five or more people, that have demonstrated the following:

-- Consistently demonstrates enthusiasm, dedication, perseverence and excellence in the face of challenge
+- Consistently demonstrates enthusiasm, dedication, perseverance and excellence in the face of challenge

 - Works collaboratively encouraging participation and openness while sharing ideas, responsibilities, skills, resources and credit across UBC